Home Influencer Marketing how much do youtube ads cost

 Google owns YouTube.
 Therefore you advertise on YouTube using the Google AdWords network.
 As with any other type of Google AdWords campaign, the price of YouTube ads involves you bidding for ad placement.
 Therefore it is impossible to say how much YouTube ads cost definitively.

 We have previously looked at YouTube ads from the YouTubers’ point of view in How To Make Money On YouTube.
 This post focuses on YouTube from an advertiser’s point of view.
+We begin by providing an estimated cost for YouTube ads, followed by a discussion on the different types of ads and the factors that can influence their pricing.

 • YouTube ads have an average cost-per-view of $0.010 – $0.030, and the views that you generate will count towards your overall YouTube viewer count.

-• The average cost of reaching 100,000 viewers is around $2,000.
+• This means that the average cost of reaching 100,000 viewers is around $1,000 to $3,000.

 Why Would You Advertise on YouTube?